 Barzolvolimab was well tolerated with a favorable safety profile consistent with prior studies.
-Most adverse events were mild to moderate in severity; through 12 weeks, the most common treatment emergent adverse events in barzolvolimab treated patients were hair color changes (13%) and neutropenia (11%).
+Most adverse events were grade 1 (mild).
+Through 12 weeks, the most common treatment emergent adverse events in barzolvolimab treated patients were hair color changes (13%; Grade 1, n=15 / Grade 2, n=2) and neutropenia (10%; Grade 1, n=7 / Grade 2, n=6), which are mechanism related (KIT) and expected to be reversible.
 The rate of infections was similar between barzolvolimab-treated patients and placebo with no association between neutropenia and infections.

-Patients on study will continue to receive barzolvolimab for 20 weeks and we plan to report full 12 week primary endpoint data from this study in the fourth quarter of 2024.
 We believe these results strongly support the further development of barzolvolimab in CIndU and plan to advance CIndU into Phase 3 registrational development.